-If you were confused by the hashtag #RIPVINE trending on Twitter yesterday, you probably never saw the value in the six-second looping video artform of Vine, one that’s had a weirdly strong impact on popular culture.
-Now, with the news that the service will shut down the app “in the coming months”, we’re paying tribute to the service with a collection of our favourite music vines.
+If you were confused by the hashtag #RIPVINE trending on Twitter this morning, you probably never saw the value in the six-second looping video artform of Vine, one that’s had a weirdly strong impact on popular culture.
+Today, the service has shut down the app.
+Vine is no more.
+We’re paying tribute to the service with a collection of our favourite music vines.

 1. Little Mix’s Jesy attempts a Jamaican Accent

 2. ‘Run Away With Me’ everywhere

 In March 2016 Jeppo’s banger suddenly spread over Vine like a rash, some six months after its initial release.
 It was pretty glorious.

 3. Rick Ross loves pears